eclipxe13/cmdlnprint/docker/README.md

 # TODO:

-- [ ] Remove manual installation of npm when debian stretch includes it.
+- [ ] Remove manual installation of npm when Debian Stretch includes it.
 - [ ] Allow other versions of firefox using the public mozilla repository.